5 Step Guide to Getting Your Motorcycle Licence

 The practical test itself will be split into two parts; an off-road test and an on-road test.

-The official list of maneuvers is as follows (with our descriptions underneath):
+The official list of manoeuvres is as follows (with our descriptions underneath):

 - Wheeling the moped or motorcycle and using the stand